 A. An unlicensed person may never operate an amateur station.
-As per the FCC rules, they may participate by speaking the message but there must always be a licensee at the control point of the GOTA station with an operator's license class that allows them to use the band and mode being used.
+As per the FCC rules, they may participate by operating the station, but there must always be a licensee at the control point of the GOTA station with an operator's license class that allows them to use the band and mode being used.

 Q: What is the maximum number of QSOs that may be completed and claimed by operators of the GOTA station?
-A: 1000